Quantum-memory-assisted on-demand microwave-optical transduction: Results

-Fig. 3c shows the dependence of measured ASE on the input MW photon numbers.
-The measurements align well with the fitting results to Eq. (\ref{Efficiency2}) with an intrinsic efficiency $\eta_0 = 88\%$ and single-photon dephasing rate $\gamma_{0}/2\pi$ = 12.8 kHz, which is close to the parameter-free theoretical prediction $\gamma_{0}/2\pi=10.8$ kHz by using the mean-field model (see Supplementary Section III).
+Fig.~\ref{fig:4}c shows the dependence of measured $\eta_\mathrm{I}$ on the input MW photon numbers.
+The measurements align well with the fitting results to Eq.~(\ref{Efficiency2}) with an intrinsic efficiency $\eta_0 = 88\%$ and single-photon dephasing rate $\gamma_{0}/2\pi$ = 12.8 kHz, which is close to the parameter-free theoretical prediction $\gamma_{0}/2\pi=10.8$ kHz by using the mean-field model(see Supplementary Note~5).
 This result illustrates that the model is reasonable and our OMQT maintains a high efficiency around 90$\%$ in the regime of single-photon-level transduction.
 Finally, we vary the probe beam power in order to regulate the OD of MW transition.
-In the absence of Rydberg decoherence ($\gamma_{51}$ = 0), it is shown that the ideal ASE can be close to unity with the scaling law of optimal storage\cite{Gorshkov2007a}: $\eta \approx 1 - \beta/d_{M} $.
-The measured efficiency as a function of $d_{M}$ is shown in Fig. 3d.
-The ASE initially grows with $d_{M}$ but becomes saturated around $d_{M}$ = 10$^{6}$.
-The data generally agree with the scaling low of optimal storage, implying that the OMQT benefits from the ultra-high OD and backforward retrieval, and thus approaches the optimal storage of MW photons.
+In the absence of Rydberg decoherence ($\gamma_{51}$ = 0), it is shown that the ideal $\eta_\mathrm{I}$ can be close to unity with the scaling law of optimal storage~\cite{Gorshkov2007a}: $\eta_\mathrm{I} \approx 1 - \beta/d_{M}$.
+The measured efficiency as a function of $d_{M}$ is shown in Fig.~\ref{fig:4}d.
+The $\eta_\mathrm{I}$ initially grows with $d_{M}$ but becomes saturated around $d_{M}$ = 10$^{6}$.
+The data generally agree with the scaling law of optimal storage, implying that the OMQT benefits from the ultra-high OD and backward retrieval, and thus approaches the optimal storage of MW photons.
 In the region of $d_{M} \geq$ 10$^{6}$, the deviation between the measured values and the optimal storage may arise from the increased Rydberg dephasing owing to a higher atom density populated in the Rydberg state $|3\rangle$.
+However, the increased van der Waals interaction between levels $|3\rangle$ and $|5\rangle$ enhances spin-wave decoherence, resulting in efficiency degradation at higher ODs(see Supplementary Note~5).